 If there were two displays that didn’t quite live up to my expectations (and through no fault of the organisers), they would have to be the other RAF contributions.
 The Red Arrows, down to eight aircraft due to a fuel leak on Red 5 and a missing spare jet, debuted their new 2021 show, which was no doubt impressive to the untrained eye, but perhaps less so to airshow regulars.
 Despite much talk of new manoeuvres, there was actually very little that we haven’t seen countless times before (the much-talked-about Boomerang is really just a sequence of two previous moves, for example).
 At the same time, it felt like quite a lot of old favourites are suddenly missing, and there was, on the whole, less variety in the display than I can remember in any previous year.
-The Battle of Britain Memorial Flight, with a two-ship Spitfire tailchase that lasted ten minutes and barely involved a single change in altitude, was more disappointing still.
+The Battle of Britain Memorial Flight, with a dreary two-ship Spitfire tailchase that lasted ten minutes yet contained barely a single moment of note, was more disappointing still.

 Luckily, things move in a more positive direction with the civilian displays, which were all of an exemplary standard.
 Particular stand-outs for me were the varied and energetic Team Raven, the delightfully ungainly nine-ship formations of the Tiger 9 Aeronautical Display Team, a flowing aerobatic sequence from Peter Teichman in his newly-restored Russian-schemed Spitfire (a public debut, no less!) and a typically low, aggressive performance by Plane Sailing’s lumbering PBY-5A Catalina.